Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Incidence of AGN in Line-Emitting Galaxies

 \subsubsection{Initial BPT Selection}

 We categorize the line-emitting galaxies in our sample into two groups: those exhibiting only narrow components (NL candidates) and those with a secure broad $\ha$ detection (BL candidates).
 While our primary goal is to identify AGN candidates, we also aim to separate the BL candidates where the presence of a broad $\ha$ component is indicative of the broad-line region (BLR) associated with an AGN.
 This will facilitate the estimation of their BH masses (Section~\ref{subsec:bh_masses}) and the study of the $\mbh - \mstar$ scaling relation (Section~\ref{subsec:mbh_mstar}).
-Thus, we focus on identifying AGN and composite sources in both NL and BL candidates (Section~\ref{subsec:candidates}), even though the BPT classification is primarily through narrow components.
+Thus, we focus on identifying AGN and composite sources in both NL and BL candidates (Section~\ref{subsec:candidates}) via the BPT diagnostic diagram.

 Figure~\ref{fig:bpt_all} shows the \nii-BPT diagram of high-mass galaxies ({\it Top Panel}) and dwarf galaxies ({\it Bottom Panel}) in our sample.
 The left panels show the BPT diagram for the NL candidates, while the right panels show the BPT diagram for the BL candidates constructed using the line ratios of the narrow components of the emission lines.